Austrian minister says 'Islamist terrorist' in Vienna attack, death toll rises to five | Law-Order

 Nehammer said police had shot to death one attacker, a man wearing an explosives belt that turned out to be fake, whom authorities have identified as an Islamic State sympathiser.
 Police confirmed on Tuesday that three civilians - two men and a woman - were killed in the attacks, with at least 15 others wounded, including a police officer.
 Broadcaster ORF later said a fourth civilian, a woman, had died.

+Seven of the injured were in a life-threatening condition, the APA news agency said.
 A police spokesman said that reinforcements had been called in from neighbouring states and that at least 1,000 officers were involved in the search.

-"We experienced an attack yesterday evening by at least one Islamist terrorist, a situation that we have not had to live through in Austria for decades," Nehammer said.
+The editor of Vienna's Falter newspaper said in Twitter messages that the assailant who was killed was known to domestic intelligence agencies.
+The 20-year-old had Albanian roots but was born and raised in Vienna, the editor said.
+He was one of 20 Austrian Islamists who had wanted to travel to Syria, the editor added.

 Vienna's police chief declined to provide further details on the attacker's identity, citing potential endangerment of the investigation.
 Police sealed off much of the historic centre of the city overnight, urging the public to shelter in place.
 Many sought refuge in bars and hotels, while public transport throughout the old town was shut down and police scoured the city.